renatols-jf/spboot-chassi/README.md

 that exports health information in `json`.
 It exports health percentage, request count, quantiles for the time taken for each type, and result count by type.
 It does so by each operation, and also aggregates as application information.
-The application health is not an average.
+The application health is not an average by default (but can be configured to be so).
 Instead, it reflects the health of the worst operation.
+A `HealthRequest` is not traceable and does not affect application health.
+In other words, it's marked with both `@NotTraceable` and `@HealthIgnore`.
 To use it, create a `HealthRequest`, process it and render the result, such as `new HealthRequest().process().render()`.
 To tie this to a Spring rest entry point, just use something like: